Adamanatite/plankton-image-classifier/README.md

 A deep CNN for classifying types of plankton from a small (n=1,617) multiclass (12 class) dataset of low-resolution plankton images, including techniques for improving accuracy on a small multiclass dataset with imbalanced classes.
 This was completed as a piece of 4th year university coursework.

 The Jupyter notebook contains:
-* Code for data loading with image normalisation
+* Code for data loading with image normalisation.
-* Data augmentation using random rotations and cropping to increase dataset size and balance classes
+* Data augmentation using random rotations and cropping to increase dataset size and balance classes.
-* An implementation of a CNN architecture to classify the types of plankton in the images
+* An implementation of a CNN architecture to classify the types of plankton in the images.
-* Model architecture changes and hyperparameter optimisation (using K-fold cross-validation)
+* Model architecture changes and hyperparameter optimisation (using K-fold cross-validation).